Paul Swift

 Paul Swift (August 18, 1934 – October 7, 1994) was an American actor.

 Career

 Between 1970 and 1977 he appeared in roles in four of the early feature films directed by John Waters.
 He additionally appeared as himself in two Waters-related documentary films.
 Swift's most notable role is his appearance as "The Egg Man" in Pink Flamingos (1972).
 Aside from that, he played mostly bit parts.

+Personal life

+According to 2018 article in the Baltimore Sun, Paul Swift was openly gay.

 Death

 Swift died of complications from AIDS, aged 60, in his native Baltimore.